As of September 2025, this article has been updated to reflect recent changes in the system.

 Without enrollment into the national health insurance system, patients are responsible for 100% of medical bills, which may be costly.
 There have been many cases of students who forwent enrolling in the system and suffered great losses from the necessity of emergency care, consequently not being able to stay in Japan thereafter.

 All long-term students should enroll in the National Health Insurance system as soon as they arrive in Japan.
 All students that come to Japan through Go!
 Go!
-Nihon will be reminded to get proper insurance to ensure all students to feel safe and secure during their time in Japan.
+Nihon will be reminded to get proper insurance to ensure all students feel safe and secure during their time in Japan.

 Non-NHI insurance

 If you are using Go!
 Go!
-Nihon to study in Japan long or short term, or you are coming with one of our Study Trips, please ask your student coordinator since we will have a special deal for you.
+Nihon to study in Japan long or short term, or you are coming with one of our Study Trips, please ask your student coordinator since we will have a special deal on insurance for you.

 Contact us for more information or if you have any questions.